“That Black Military Sedan”

 A lack of pediatric beds landed me in the men’s orthopedic ward with 30-plus wounded soldiers, no more than 4 or 5 years my elder.
 Most of these “Boys” were Seniors when I was a Freshman – all of them were much older in their eyes, and all of their eyes were full of sorrow.

 In the bunk closest to me was a young man whose most obvious features were the three stumps of missing limbs and the facial scars.
 It was hard not to stare at his facial wounds and tubing.
-They made it impossible for him to speak, and he didn’t communicate much.
+They made it impossible for him to speak.
+He didn’t communicate much.

 He went into a seizure one evening – I hit the emergency call button and started shouting for help.
 Two Combat Medics rushed into our room.
 I watched, and heard, him die as the two medics did their best – It was the first time I heard that death rattle.